ahmetsenturk/masters-thesis/content/system_design.typ

 \
 _Personalized Feedback Generation_ acts as an orchestrator and generates personalized feedback using the input data provided by the _Assessment Module Manager_ and communicating with _Prompt Management_, _Competency Extraction_, and _Student Status Analysis_ components.

 _Prompt Management_ manages the prompts to generate personalized feedback.
 It contains the directives for the different levels of feedback preferences (see _FeedbackPreferences_ in @aom).
-It automatically injects the corresponding directives into the feedback generation prompt for the personalised feedback generation based on the learner profile, which the _Assessment Module Manager _ provides.
+It automatically injects the corresponding directives into the feedback generation prompt for the personalized feedback generation based on the learner profile, which the _Assessment Module Manager _ provides.

 _Competency Extraction_ is responsible for extracting the competencies from the Exercise object (see _Exercise_ in @aom).
-It is being called by the _Personalised Feedback Generation_ component when the LMS does not provide the competencies to the _Assessment Module Manager_.
+It is being called by the _Personalized Feedback Generation_ component when the LMS does not provide the competencies to the _Assessment Module Manager_.

 _Student Status Analysis_ is responsible for analysing the student's status and providing the necessary information to the _Personalized Feedback Generation_ component.
 It creates a Student Status Analysis object (see _StudentStatusAnalysis_ in @aom), which is then used by the _Personalized Feedback Generation_ component to personalize the feedback.